xingya771/kotlin-web-site/pages/docs/reference/compiler-plugins.md

 ### The `kotlin-spring` compiler plugin

-You don't need to specify Spring annotations by hand, the `kotlin-spring` plugin already has all the required annotations for the Spring framework:
+You don't need to specify Spring annotations by hand, you can use the `kotlin-spring` plugin, which automatically configures the all-open plugin according to the requirements of Spring.

 ``` groovy
 buildscript {